We're Always Here to Help

-Our online registration will happen through Dance Studio Pro.
+Our online registration is conducted through Dance Studio Pro.

 Within the site, once you’ve created an account, you will be able to sign up and pay for classes, and keep track of attendance and payments.

 Students may register for each class separately each season.
-We now have four seasons; including Fall, Winter, Spring and Summer.
-The Fall, Winter and Spring seasons run 11 weeks, with the summer season running for 7 weeks.
+We now have four seasons: Fall, Winter, Spring, and Summer.
+The Fall, Winter, and Spring seasons run 11 weeks, with the Summer season running for 7 weeks.
 This provides the opportunity to change your days and classes every eleven weeks, as your schedule may change.

-To enroll in the next season, your balance will have to be zero.
+To enroll in the next season when it opens, your account balance will have to be zero.
 All registrations will happen online, but there is always a staff person at PVB who can override or change items.